We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Home equity loans and HELOCs when you have bad credit

 There are two main ways to leverage the equity you have in your home: home equity loans, sometimes called second mortgages, and home equity lines of credit (HELOCs).
+It is also possible to get a no appraisal home equity loan under certain circumstances.

 While home equity loans provide you with a lump sum that you’ll pay back in installments over a set amount of time, HELOCs are a type of revolving credit.
 This means you can borrow up to a pre-established credit limit during its draw period, and that credit becomes available again as you pay back what you’ve borrowed.
+Once the draw period ends, the repayment period begins, and you will no longer be able to withdraw money.

 It’s important to note that both loans present a big risk: since your home serves as collateral, the bank could foreclose on it if you fail to pay back the loan.

-Both types of loans have similar requirements and, while it might be challenging to qualify for these with a bad credit score, it’s not impossible provided you meet other criteria.
+Both types of loans have similar requirements, and while it might be challenging to qualify for these with a bad credit score, it’s not impossible provided you meet other criteria.

-For example, banks that cater to borrowers with low credit scores might require a higher income, and therefore a lower debt-to-income ratio.
+For example, banks that cater to borrowers with low credit scores might require a higher income and therefore, a lower debt-to-income ratio.
 They might also ask for a greater percentage of equity in the home, and will place higher interest rates than they would on loans to borrowers with good credit.

 Can you get a home equity loan with bad credit?